Premenstrual Syndrome (PMS) and PMDD (Premenstrual Dysphoric Disorder)

 Naturopathic Treatment of Premenstrual Syndrome (PMS)

-Address the root cause of the problem; don’t settle for just easing symptoms.
-PMS is caused by nutrient deficiencies, blood sugar instability, hormonal imbalances and/or hormone fluctuations throughout a woman’s menstrual cycle.
+Address the root cause of the problem; don’t settle for just easing the symptoms.
+PMS is caused by nutrient deficiencies, blood sugar instability, hormonal imbalances, and/or hormone fluctuations throughout a woman’s menstrual cycle.

-- Plastics, pollutants and animal fats can contain hormones or hormone-like chemicals.
-To avoid them:
+- Avoid plastics, pollutants and animal fats because they contain hormones or hormone-like chemicals:

 - Eat lots of organic fruit and vegetables